Kevin-Xu-2001/Oline-Chatroom/README.md

 # chatroom
  An online chat room made with Java.
 Spring, Spring MVC and WebSocket are used.
+This project create an online chat room just like facebook.
+When you visit the website, you can choose a random nickname and click 'Enter the Chat Room' to enter.
+Then all the online users will be listed left in the website.
+You can send messages to the chat room, and all other users will receive that message on their web browser.
+ I make use of the HTML5 technology 'WebSocket'.
+This is a TCP protocol for Browser and Server to generate a long, duplex connection in the sense that both are about to push messages to each other.